pelavarre/byobash/README.md

 Got your own correct opinion on which defaults, options, examples, and help lines should come to you now, from your own tools inside Bash?

-Look here, you can afford to spell out your opinion quickly in simple code.
+Look, you can quickly easily code your opinion.
-You can roll your own simple accomodations in the workplace, while your workplace is a Shell in a Terminal, such as Linux Bash or Mac Zsh.
+You can roll your own simple accomodations of you in the workplace, while your workplace is a Shell in a Terminal, such as Linux Bash or Mac Zsh.
 You can curate the fixes yourself, keep some fixes secret, crowd-source the rest

-For example, you don't have to back off resignedly and put up with such talk-to-the-hand nonsense as
+For instance, telling Ssh to give you better examples can look like this

-    $ cp
+    $ ssh.py
-    cp: missing file operand
-    Try 'cp --help' for more information
-    + exit 1
+    ssh.py --help  &&: show this help message and exit ssh -t localhost 'cd /usr/bin/ && bash -i'  &&: Ssh to your choice of Cd ...
     $

-Telling "cp" to stop forcing you to spell out all its options and arguments looks like this

-    $ touch file
-    $ cp.py
-    + cp -ipR file file~2~
-    $

-    $ mkdir files
-    $ cp.py
-    + cp -ipR files/ files~2~/
-    $

-As another example, telling "ssh" to give you the TL;DR of its Man Page looks like this
+Likewise, telling Ssh to give you the TL;DR of its Man Page can look like this

     $ man ssh |wc -l
     922